We earn commissions from links on this site.

 Panda Review

 • Features: 100%.
-Panda offers anti-malware, anti-phishing, firewall, unlimited VPN, password manager, parental controls, and more.
+Panda Dome includes anti-malware, anti-phishing, firewall, VPN, password manager, and more.

 Discount: Save 50% on this secret page

-Panda offers the most flexible pricing for its antivirus packages.
+Panda Dome offers flexible pricing for its antivirus solutions, catering to various user needs.

 Anti-Malware

-Panda combines big data, artificial intelligence, and machine learning to scan all apps on your device.
-This allows it to counter known malware and advanced emerging threats like zero-day malware, ransomware, and API’s.
+Panda’s approach, using big data, AI, and machine learning, effectively counters known malware and emerging threats like zero-day malware, ransomware, and API threats.

 Firewall

-Panda’s firewall filters incoming and outgoing connections on local networks and the internet.
-It automatically assigns permissions to each application based on its risk level.
-But you can edit the rules per app.
+Panda’s firewall efficiently filters both in- and outgoing connections on local networks and the internet.
+It smartly assigns permissions based on application risk levels, though users have the option to customize these rules.

 VPN